outrightcoffee/Undergrad-Projects-README/README.md

 Completed:

+Simulated Disaster Recovery Robot:

+   In CoppeliaSim EDU, Basic quadcopter robot with LiDAR object dectection and undermounted camera are simulated.
+Scripting done in Lua.
+Basic collision detection and routing are present for scanning "disaster areas"

+SQL Data Insights:

+   Utilizing PostgreSQL and pgAdmin4, novel data insights of a mock DVD Rental store are provided.
+Detail and Summary tables are created, along with relevent triggers.

 Springboot Auto Shop:

    Utilizing Typescript, Springboot, Jetbrains IDE, and Java.
 Sample webapp of a Auto Parts shop handling stock tracking and order fulfilment.